skrattaren/apf.rst/apf.rst

 - [p.
 200/182] "'He's called Rex Vivat.'"

-  "`Rex Vivat`_", of course, means: "long live the king".
-This reminds me a bit of Robert Rankin, who named his lead character in "`They Came And Ate Us`_" Rex Mundi.
+  **Rex Vivat**, of course, means: "long live the king".
+This reminds me a bit of Robert Rankin, who named his lead character in **They Came And Ate Us** Rex Mundi.
 Rex's sister has a role in the book too.
 Her name is Gloria.

   Now you may begin to understand why Rankin is so often discussed on